 A few years ago, I started to learn about music therapy.
 I found what I learned so convincing that I was inspired to completely change course and fulfill a desire to help people (especially babies and children).

 I have experience working with paediatric clients with a variety of diagnoses, including Cerebral Palsy, Brain Injury, Autism Spectrum Disorder, and genetic disorders.
 As an intern, I was the first representative of music therapy at a major Toronto hospital (Mount Sinai), where I worked with babies in the Neonatal Intensive Care Unit (NICU), as well as their parents.
 Another practicum was a Holland Bloorview Children’s Rehabilitation Hospital.
 I also have experience in long-term care.

 I hold a Master of Music Therapy degree from Wilfrid Laurier University, where I was honoured to receive the Harmonize for Speech Master of Music Therapy Award.
 In addition to classroom work, I completed over 1000 hours in clinical internship.
 My Major Research Project was titled: Leaving space in the music: Music therapy, children, and speech and language disorders.

 I have the MTA (Music Therapist Accredited), and MT-BC (equivalent U.S. accreditation) credentials.
 I am registered with the College of Registered Psychotherapists of Ontario (CRPO) as a Registered Psychotherapist (Qualifying), and I adhere to the Code of Ethics and Professional Practice Standards of the College.
-I am also a qualified Neurologic Music Therapist (NMT), which means I have additional training from The Academy of Neurologic Music Therapy.
-I have completed extra training in early childhood music (through Raising Harmony) and I have taken DIR101 (a introductory course for the DIRFloortime® approach).
+I have completed extra training in early childhood music (through Raising Harmony), and I have taken DIR101 (a introductory course for the DIRFloortime® approach).